 You may apply a Group By function to each row in your segmentation query.
-By doing so, you will then categorize your results by each breakout.
+This will categorize results by each Breakout.

-You may hide a breakout from your visualization by clicking on its name in the field below the visualization area.
-You may view a single breakout by double clicking on its name in the field below the visualization area.
+Breakouts can be hidden from your visualization by selecting them by name in the field below the visualization area.
+You may view a single Breakout by double-clicking on its name in the same field.

 In Segmentation, query rows whose events have numeric string properties can be grouped by the sum of or the average of event properties.
 For example, you can find the sum of all purchase prices of Paid Purchases within the last 7 days.